-Challenge number Detail of challenge 1 Our observations and baseline assessments show that for the majority of PP pupils, the gap already exists between PP and non PP on entry to EYFS.
+Challeng e number Detail of challenge 1 Our observations and baseline assessments show that for the majority of PP pupils, the gap already exists between PP and non PP on entry to Reception.
 Some PP pupils need early support with skills such as; toileting, speech and vocabulary development, social skills, exposure to number, physical development and the wider world.
 They tend to need continued support to develop basic skills in EYFS.
 2 Observations have evidenced that PP pupils have poor use of vocabulary and understanding of vocabulary throughout school.
-This can have an impact on reading and maths results, as well as the wider curriculum.

-3 Observations show that the majority of PP pupils lack confidence and self- esteem.
+This can have an impacted on reading and maths results.
+3 Observations show that the majority of PP pupils lack confidence and self-esteem.
 This impacts on day to day learning, however this is especially evident during test conditions where pupils often become nervous or distressed.
 4 Parent/carer discussions, assessments and observations have indicated the impact of Covid has been greater on the PP pupils and has impacted on their resilience.
 As a result, pupils have become less able to take on challenges and work independently.
-This was a target during the previous academic year and will continue to be a target.
+This was a target during 2021 and will continue to be a target.
 5 Discussions with pupils and parents/carers have shown there can be a lack of enrichment opportunities outside of school compared to non-PP pupils due to financial constraints at home or the lack of opportunities made available to them.